 Flying Blue is the loyalty program of Air France, KLM and several partner airlines.
-With its range of mile earning opportunities and large group of airline partners, Flying Blue offers strong value to travelers.
+With its range of mile earning opportunities and a large group of airline partners, Flying Blue offers strong value to travelers.

 Using Flying Blue miles for award flights is relatively simple.
 Many itineraries can be booked online.
 Award charts and routing rules are straightforward across member airlines.